 The most expensive boxes have powerful chipsets that will allow you to stream content in 8K and play sophisticated games.
 They have voice control, smart home integrations, and services such as Google Assistant.
 They also have the necessary certificates to let you watch streaming services, such as Netflix, in 4K.
 You should probably expect to pay at least $100 for all of these features.

 Budget boxes these days tend to be powerful enough to let you stream in 4K, but the small companies that make them can’t get the certifications to unlock 4K content on the major streaming services, so you will find yourself watching Netflix and Prime Video in regular HD.
 You can read more about how that works here.

 You will also find that cheaper boxes don’t have voice command capability or smart home integrations.
 They also tend to have limited storage space and RAM.
 This means that they can run a bit slow when you use heavy applications, and you can fill them up quickly if you download a lot of content.

 What Should I Look For In An Android Box?

 What you should look for in an Android TV box depends on your priorities.
-Are you interested in the best quality picture?
+Are you interested in the best-quality picture?
 Do you want a rapid response so there is no waiting for programs to load or buffering content?
-Do you just want something cheap to stream Netflix?
+Do you just want something cheap to stream on Netflix?
 If you know what you want to do with your device, you can prioritize what you need.

 As a general rule, look for a box with a recent version of the Android operating system (certainly nothing older than 7) so that it will not become dated too quickly.
-Other priorities should be a quality processor, as this often dictates speed, and enough space to store and manage your favorite applications.
+Another priority should be a quality processor, as this often dictates the speed and enough space to store and manage your favorite applications.
 On top of this, if you have a 4K TV and want to take advantage of its picture quality, choose a box that can deliver 4K as well.

 Do You Need Internet For An Android Box?